lidaof/eg-docs/docs/local.rst

 .. note:: Please note the ``name`` and ``options`` attribute specified in this file.
 The syntax is the same as a remote datahub file.

 .. note:: Track files not specified in ``hub.config.json`` will be skipped.
+Orders of tracks will follow the order defined in ``hub.config.json`` file.

 You can either choose an entire folder by clicking the first button: